News and Media

 Don’t miss out on any of our healthcare reporting: Subscribe today

-Cardinal Health is a distributor of pharmaceuticals, a global manufacturer and distributor of medical and laboratory products, and a provider of performance and data solutions for healthcare facilities.
+Cardinal Health is a distributor of pharmaceuticals and specialty products; a global manufacturer and distributor of medical and laboratory products; a supplier of home-health and direct-to-patient products and services; an operator of nuclear pharmacies and manufacturing facilities; and a provider of performance and data solutions.
+Our company’s customer-centric focus drives continuous improvement and leads to innovative solutions that improve people’s lives every day.
 Subscribe to our News Alerts to get all of our latest news.